 Let's ride a trade wind like paper airplanes.

-Let's watch the sky wheel & wheel
+Let's watch the sky wheel & wheel from under straw hats.

 - from Mike Dockins' Poem of Low Latitudes